 All attorney and non-attorney petition preparer fees must be disclosed.
 The debtor's attorney or petition preparer must sign a disclosure statement and complete the certification on page two of the petition form (Bankruptcy Rule 2016(b) and 11 U.S.C. § 110(h)).

-Attorneys who charge more than $4,500.00 for a case, plus a $50.00 monthly monitoring fee from the month following the confirmation of the plan through the balance of the plan period, shall submit an application to the court.
-Attorneys may charge an additional fee of up to $2,500.00 for mortgage modifications.
+Attorneys who charge more than $4,500.00 for a case, plus $50.00 per month from the month of the confirmation hearing through the balance of the plan period, shall submit an application to the court.
+Attorneys may charge an additional fee for mortgage modifications.

 All Chapter 13 Fee applications shall be filed and served on the debtor and the Chapter 13 Trustee no later than 10 days prior to the confirmation hearing and notice shall be provided to all interested parties that the fee application will be heard at the confirmation hearing set in the Notice of Chapter 13 Bankruptcy Case, Meeting of Creditors, Deadlines & Court's Confirmation Procedures.

 If a case is dismissed or converted prior to confirmation, and if the retainer agreement so provides, debtor(s)'s attorney may request and receive fees from monies paid to the Chapter 13 Trustee, without separate application to the court, but the total fee, including any fees previously paid, may not exceed $2,700.00, or 60% of the total fee. ("Chapter 13 Fee Guidelines").

 Unless a request for fees is made upon the Chapter 13 Trustee along with a copy of the retainer agreement, or a formal application to the court for fees is set for hearing on the confirmation calendar, the Trustee will return all remaining funds in the debtor's account directly to the debtor immediately following the dismissal or conversion of a Chapter 13 case.